daniazizz/studenteats/README.md

 You will have to install some packages before running the server:
+(0) You will need Python (obviously)
+1) django: pip install Django
-1) crispy forms: pip install django-crispy-forms
+2) crispy forms: pip install django-crispy-forms
-2) pillow: pip install pillow
+3) pillow: pip install pillow